Updated: Nov 9, 2021

 5. Make budgeting fun! 🎉

 A great way to manage your budget without feeling like it's really hard, is to make it fun!
 There are lots of great budgeting apps, templates, and resources out there that you can use to make your budget.
 Some people like to use apps or websites or services that provide a budget for them, and some people like a more DIY approach -- it all depends on you and your needs.
-What's great about using a service or your own, is that you can automate them, making it easier to use.
+But we definitely recommend trying the Untangle Money method we mentioned above!
 But regardless, make it fun!
 If you're DIY-ing your budget on a spreadsheet, make it your favourite colours to coordinate things, add colourful graphs, and just make it appealing to you because you're probably the only one who will see it anyways!

 Also, make sure to celebrate the fact that you're taking the necessary steps to set yourself up for financial success -- that's huge!
 You can also think of it as something to be grateful for.
 Like we said, your budget is a tool that is there to help you and your financial future, that's definitely something we can be grateful for!